eikkaj/eikkaj.github.io/_posts/2021-04-12-NuxeoDocker.md

 Since I started writing this first blog post, I've learned a lot of things that will be shaping the following posts in this series.
 To start, Nuxeo has recently published official documentation for creating a custom Docker image to run with Nuxeo LTS 2021.
 Please see the documentation here: [Build a custom Docker Image](https://doc.nuxeo.com/nxdoc/build-a-custom-docker-image/#installing-nuxeo-packages).

-In addition to that, I've also learned that there have been folks working feverishly to produce a Containerized Development Environment for folks to use.
+In addition to that, I've also learned that there have been folks working feverishly to produce a Containerized Development Environment for devs to use.
 I think the potential here is absolutely huge and will really enable new developers to get into the juice of building on top of Nuxeo extremely fast.
 Keep following my blog to learn of this recent development as soon as I know more.

 For folks less familiar with Docker or with Nuxeo & Docker, here is some pre-blog post reading for you.